Arjun-Suresh/Image-synthesis-assignments/readme.txt

 6. Run ./configure, make and sudo make install commands on the extracted folder.
 7. The compiled binaries need to be copied to /usr/lib.
 Run cp /usr/local/lib/* /usr/lib

 Now, the environment is set up in the system and this application can be run.
 It creates the output ppm files in the same location as the executable.
-In my submission, I am attaching this readme, the source code .cpp file, makefile and the generated ppm file.
+In my submission, I am attaching this readme, the source code .cpp file, makefile, goal image file and the generated ppm file.